funbiscuit/curvedetect/README.md

 `curvedetect` uses OpenGL 3.0 for rendering so it is required to run it.

-Tested with Manjaro Linux (gcc) and Windows 7/10 x64 (mingw-gcc and msvc)
+Tested with Manjaro Linux (gcc) and Windows 7/10 x64 (mingw-gcc and msvc14)